microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraUserManager.md

 This example demonstrates how to retrieve the manager of a specific user.

-- `-ObjectId` Parameter specifies ObjectID or User Principal Name of User.
+- `-UserId` Parameter specifies UserId or User Principal Name of User.

 ### Example 2: Retrieve users without managers